protodomemusic/mmml/README.md

 I hope you have fun writing tiny music!
 If you have any questions/suggestions/corrections contact me at: hello@protodome.com

+## 10th May 2020

+Removed the old AVR specific compiler and updated the AVR player to work with the new format.
+Now there are three possible build targets:

+1. `-t avr` for AVR microcontroller.
+Creates an .h include file for the mmml-avr-player.c program.
+2. `-t gb` for Game Boy.
+Creates a .c file for the mmml-gb-player.c program (not included just yet).
+3. `-t data` for desktop/DOS.
+Creates an .mmmldata file for the desktop synthesiser.
+Also read by the DOS player (not included just yet).

+As the compiler is now centralised, it will be updated in a single location, supporting all future build platforms.

 ## 9th May 2020

 Fixed the compiler on Windows.
 Additionally added some really early compiler support for the Game Boy μMML player (which is coming later).